Liquid metal: Applications

 Applications of liquid metals include thermostats, switches, barometers, heat transfer systems, and thermal cooling and heating designs.
 They can also be used to conduct heat and electricity between non-metallic and metallic surfaces.
 Due to their free-flowing nature, another potential application is wearable and medical devices, where material deformability is important.

 Liquid metal is sometimes used as a thermal interface material between coolers and processors because of its high thermal conductivity.
 The PlayStation 5 video game console uses liquid metal to cool components inside the console.
 Liquid metal cooled nuclear reactors also use them.

-Liquid metal can sometimes be used for biological applications, i.e., making interconnects that flex without fatigue.
+Liquid metal can sometimes be used for biological applications, such as making interconnects that flex without fatigue.
 As Galinstan is not particularly toxic, wires made from silicone with a core of liquid metal would be ideal for intracardiac pacemakers and neural implants where delicate brain tissue cannot tolerate a conventional solid implant.
 In fact, a wire constructed of this material can be stretched to 3 or even 5 times its length and still conduct electricity, returning to its original size and shape with no loss.

 Due to their unique combination of high surface tension and fluidic deformability, liquid metals are useful for creating soft actuators.
 The force-generating mechanisms in liquid metal actuators are typically achieved by modulation of their surface tension.
 For instance, a liquid metal droplet can be designed to bridge two moving parts (e.g., in robotic systems) in such a way to generate contraction when the surface tension increases.
 The principles of muscle-like contraction in liquid metal actuators have been studied for their potential as a next-generation artificial muscle that offers several liquid-specific advantages over other solid materials.

 Liquid-mirror telescopes can use liquid metals formed into a parabola through a spinning tank to serve as the primary mirror of a reflecting telescope.

 The Spallation Neutron Source employs liquid metals as targets for generating pulsed neutron beams.